HrishavBakulBarua/GTA-HDR/README.md

 ### <ins>Funding details<ins>

 This work is supported by the prestigious [`Global Excellence and Mobility Scholarship (GEMS)`](https://www.monash.edu.my/research/support-and-scholarships/gems-scholarship), Monash University.
 This research is also supported, in part, by the E-Science fund under the project: *Innovative High Dynamic Range Imaging - From Information Hiding to Its Applications* `(Grant No. 01-02-10-SF0327)`.
+This research received a GRS Conference Travel Grant Award [`RMO/L-GRS(TS)/2024-040`] to attend IEEE/CVF WACV 2025 in Arizona, USA.

 ## Overview
 Given that the performance of any data-driven learning-